Wrong way maps in uniformly finite homology and homology of groups: Introduction

 Now assume that we are in the geometric situation of the main theorem and that both $M$ and $N$ are orientable.
 From the fact that the composition of the Thom isomorphism with the Thom--Pontryagin collapse maps $[M]$ to $[N]$ we immediately conclude:

 An application of this criterion for essentialness is the following (the idea for this arose out of a discussion with Bernhard Hanke):

 The interesting point is that we do not have to assume that the submanifold is spin.
 But in similar results like the ones of Hanke--Pape--Schick \cite{hanke_pape_schick} or Zeidler \cite{zeidler_codimension}, which we will survey in Section~\ref{secnlm24ed}, this is the case.
-The main difference is that they have to assume the normal bundle of $N$ in $M$ to be trivial, but we not.

 \paragraph{Question C} The following arose out of a discussion with Micha\l{} Marcinkowski.

 Essentialness is a notion of largeness, but we also have enlargeability, hypereuclideaness or macroscopical largeness (many of these notions were introduced by Gromov, and enlargeability by Gromov--Lawson \cite{GL_enlargeable}).
 In Application~B we saw that if $M$ is small with respect to the notion of essentialness, then the submanifold $N$ must be also small.
 This leads to the question whether the same is true for the other notions of largeness.